Wednesday, February 6, 2019

 "Albert Einstein called him 'the greatest mind in American history.'
 Gibbs’s studies of thermodynamics and discoveries in statistical mechanics paved the way for many of Einstein’s later discoveries."

-(American Physical Society).
+(American Physical Society or APSloane).
 Especially since "encapsulated" means:

 "TEOS-10 is based on a Gibbs function formulation from which all thermodynamic properties of seawater (density, enthalpy, entropy sound speed, etc.) can be derived in a thermodynamically consistent manner."